 Harmony is more accurate than traditional tests, can be performed as early as 10 weeks in pregnancy, and results come back within 7 – 10 working days.

 Appointments are 45 minutes to an hour long and include a viability scan and a blood test from the mother’s arm.
-The test costs £475.
+The test and scan costs £475.

 Some genetic conditions run in families while others, like Down’s Syndrome, typically do not.
 They can happen in any pregnancy.
 Although the risk of Down’s syndrome increases with age, most babies born with Down’s syndrome are born to women under 35.